-By simply reading this page, I can tell that you’re a person who is open to advice and recommendations from others.
+By simply reading this page, I can tell that you’re a person who is open to advise and recommendations from others.
 Thank you for choosing me to be one of those people!
-Clearly, I’m not the end all, be all of BMT advice, and there are hundreds of thousands of successful Airmen out there that are worthy of your attention.
+Clearly, I’m not the end-all, be all of BMT advice, and there are hundreds of thousands of successful Airmen out there that are worthy of your attention.
 I asked some of these individuals what advice they had to share with you!

 On the AHE Facebook page, I posed the question,

 “What’s your best piece of advice for a future trainee?”

 Michaela – Don’t take things too seriously, it is not the end of the world when you make a mistake even though you might think it is at the time.

 Kristine – Pack lots of underwear if you don’t wanna rock granny panties, bring a cellphone and calling card because you don’t always have enough outlets to charge your stuff.
 You can rip your ABU top off instead of unbuttoning it!
 I was a girl when I wanted to be and a man when you have to be.
 Learn marching movements beforehand so you don’t look dumb with your uncoordinated arm swing.

 Ashley – Listen, do what you are told, pay attention to detail.
 Your web belt/canteen will become your best friend – don’t forget it (forgot mine going to the mailbox and got a 341 pulled).
 Move with a sense of urgency.
 Once you have your clothing drawer perfect, DON’T touches it.

 Erica – Don’t do the bare minimum (don’t just do enough to get by), do the best you can, and if you get recognized for it then good.
 Don’t be afraid to draw positive attention.
 There are people sitting in med hold who would kill to be back in training so don’t take it for granted and do your very best.